Acerrimus/blog/content/posts/thinkervsdoer.md

 Step 1: Appreciate the contributions of others:

-- Once you’ve done your own theory crafting, you can APPRECIATE other people’s theory crafting.
+- Once you’ve done your own theory crafting, and have your own map to play with and add onto, you will be able to APPRECIATE other people’s theory crafting.

-Asking for feedback?
+Step 2: Asking for feedback:

-In phase 1 feedback can be BAD for you
+In phase 1 feedback can be BAD for you, as it can discourage you, but as you develop more confidence and a stable knowledge base, you develop the ability to take negative feedback and actually digest it to improve rather than just seeing it as an attack on your ability.

 ## Notes: